A Narrative Approach to Making New Year Resolutions

 This fun narrative approach (if you like journaling you'll find it fun) looks at your life as a whole, where every area of your life overlaps and supports other areas, ultimately leading you to a life scripted by you and your desires (as opposed to what you or others think your life should look like).

-For each of these three exercises, it’s important to create a peaceful environment where you can relax uninterrupted for the duration of each exercise.
+Before you begin, it's important to create a peaceful environment where you can relax uninterrupted for at least one hour.
 Sunrise is a beautiful time to do this, but find a time that works best for you and a place where you can feel inspired.

 Use the prompts in this worksheet to discover